lintje/lintje/README.md

   3 |
     | ^ Add a message body with context about the change and why it was made

-BranchNameTicketNumber: A ticket number was detected in the branch name Branch:1: fix-123
+Error[BranchNameTicketNumber]: A ticket number was detected in the branch name Branch:1: fix-123
   |
   | fix-123
   | ^^^^^^^ Remove the ticket number from the branch name or expand the branch name with more details

-1 commit and branch inspected, 3 issues detected
+1 commit and branch inspected, 3 errors detected
 ```

 For more usage examples, see the [usage](#usage) section.